Welcome to the Slow Internet portal.

 But just as interfaces can be designed to optimise for conflict, they can also be designed for conflict resolution.

-One such interface is versions of the argument tree, which, for example, can help you weed out which aspects of a disagreement could be resolved by finding shared sources for facts, and which aspects of the conflict come down to subjective points of view.
+One such interface is versions of the argument tree, which, for example, can help you weed out which aspects of a disagreement could be resolved by finding shared sources of facts, and which aspects of the conflict come down to subjective points of view.

 Tracking the premises for arguments, conditioning certain statement-making with sources and allowing users to post only if they first rate the civility of other users’ comments are all proven ways to create a more constructive environment for discourse online.
 All effective initiatives in this lane are Slow Internet-aligned.